Fairy Tales and Myths Ecotherapy Group

 What about the online forum and support?

 I ask you to post a paragraph or so about your experiences with each exercise in the private group comments section.
 I will reply to all of your comments, offering you personal guidance, advice and reflection on your experiences.
-This course also includes a two-hour video group meeting via Zoom at the end of the course.
-During this session, we explore your highlights from the course and share group experiences.
+There are also two online video call gatherings where we explore your highlights from the course and share group experiences.
 I will offer you tips and advice on how you can take ecotherapy forward in your life.

 Everyone!
-Some people are drawn to nature therapy when they are experiencing emotional troubles and are looking for something therapeutic and positive.
+Some people are drawn to ecotherapy when they are experiencing emotional troubles and are looking for something therapeutic and positive.
 Some people join simply because they love nature but are struggling to connect with it, and want to learn new tools to engage with it more deeply.

 Do I need any materials to do this course?